renovate-bot/zw/community/03_zsh_native_scripting_handbook.md

 HELP=""; print ${${HELP:+help enabled}:-help disabled} ▶ help disabled
 ```

-Ternary expression is known from `C` language but exists also in Zsh, but directly only in math context, i.e.
+Ternary expression is known from `C` language but exists also in Zsh, but directly only in a math context, i.e.
 `\(( a = a > 0 ? b : c ))`.
-Flexibility of Zsh allows such expressions also in a normal context.
-Above is an example.
+The flexibility of Zsh allows such expressions also in a normal context.
+Above is an
-`:+` is "if not empty, substitute …" `:-` is "if empty, substitute …".
-You can save a great number of lines of code with
+example. `:+` is "if not empty, substitute …" `:-` is "if empty, substitute …".
+You can save a great number of lines of
-those substitutions, it's normally at least 4-lines `if` condition or lengthy `&&`/`||` use.
+code with those substitutions, it's normally at least 4-lines `if` condition or lengthy `&&`/`||` use.

 ### Ternary expressions with `:#` substitution